OpenMacroBoard/StreamDeckSharp/README.md

 ## Quickstart _(TL;DR)_
 ***At the moment only Windows and macOS is supported (tested with Windows 10, should also work with 8, 7, Vista and XP.
 Also tested with macOS 11.3)***
 1. Add StreamDeckSharp reference (via nuget or download latest release).
-On macOS you have to add [libgdiplus packaging](https://github.com/CoreCompat/libgdiplus-packaging))
+On macOS you have to add [libgdiplus packaging](https://github.com/CoreCompat/libgdiplus-packaging), too.
 2. Add a using directive for StreamDeckSharp: `using StreamDeckSharp;`

 I want to...              | Code (C#)